Team Domenica Safeguarding Policy

 Introduction

-All those working at Team Domenica, including trustees, senior managers, teachers, mentors and café staff, are committed to a robust culture of safeguarding that moves our candidates to greater autonomy, independence and participation in work and community and upholds the rights of all adults to live a life free from harm, abuse, exploitation and neglect, through a detailed understanding of managed risk, personal capacity and an thoroughly embedded awareness of how to respond to any situation that may cause harm to any adult in our care.
+All those working at Team Domenica, including trustees, senior managers, teachers, mentors and café staff, are committed to a robust culture of safeguarding that moves our candidates to greater autonomy, independence and participation in work and community and upholds the rights of all adults to live a life free from harm, abuse, exploitation and neglect, through a detailed understanding of managed risk, personal capacity, and a thoroughly embedded awareness of how to respond to any situation that may cause harm to any adult in our care.

 The following policy has been developed by the Senior Leadership Team (SLT) and has been adopted by the Board of Trustees.